 Corporate Information 2

 Financial Highlights 3

 Chairman's Statement 4

 Management Discussion and Analysis 8

 Directors' Profile 21

-Senior Management's Profile 24
+Senior Management's Profile 25

-Report of the Directors 25
+Report of the Directors 26

-Corporate Governance Report 41
+Corporate Governance Report 40

-Independent Auditor's Report 57
+Independent Auditor's Report 61

-Consolidated Statement of Profit or Loss and Other Comprehensive Income 62
+Consolidated Statement of Profit or Loss and Other Comprehensive Income 66

-Consolidated Statement of Financial Position 63
+Consolidated Statement of Financial Position 67

-Consolidated Statement of Changes in Equity 65
+Consolidated Statement of Changes in Equity 69

-Consolidated Statement of Cash Flows 66
+Consolidated Statement of Cash Flows 70

-Notes to the Financial Statements 68
+Notes to the Consolidated Financial Statements 72

-Financial Summary 148
+Financial Summary 154

-Throughout this annual report, the official Chinese names marked with "\" are the English translations and are for reference only.
+Throughout this annual report, the English translations of the official Chinese names marked with "" are for reference only.
 Should there be any inconsistency between the Chinese and English version, the Chinese version should prevail.